 \begin{remark}[Variants of Sinkhorn Distance] Sinkhorn distance in Definition~\ref{EntW:Wasserstein} is based on general reference measures $\mu$ and $\nu$.
-Special forms of the distance has been investigated in the literature, for instance, when the reference measures $\mu$ and $\nu$ were chosen to be $\bP,\bQ$, i.e., marginal distributions of $\gamma$, respectively \citep[Section~2]{aude2016stochastic}.
-The relative entropy regularization term can also be considered as a hard-constrained variant for the optimal transport problem, which has been discussed in \citep[Definition~1]{cuturi2013sinkhorn} and \citep{bai2020information}:
+Special forms of distance have been investigated in the literature.
+For instance, the entropic regularized optimal transport distance $\mathcal{W}_{\Reg}^{\texttt{Ent}}(\bP, \bQ)$ \citep[Equation~(2)]{cuturi2013sinkhorn} chooses $\mu$ and $\nu$ as the Lebesgue measure when the corresponding $\bP$ and $\bQ$ are continuous, or counting measures if $\bP$ and $\bQ$ are discrete.
+For given $\bP$ and $\bQ$, one can check the two distances above are equivalent up to a constant: